profefe/profefe/README.md

 and queried with profefe.

 Currently, profefe doesn't support extracting the timestamp of when the trace was created.
-Client may provide this information via `created_at` parameter, see below:
+Client may provide this information via `created_at` parameter, see below.

 ```
 POST /api/0/profiles?service=<service>&type=trace&created_at=<created_at>&labels=<key=value,key=value>